vicluq/envify/README.md

 # Env Parser

-A friendly enviroment variable configurable to describe envs and parse them.
+A friendly enviroment variable parser to describe envs and parse them.
 This will make documenting environment variables easier.

 ## Basic Usage